 We get into more detail about why he started Borrowell, what his company’s mission is all about, and most importantly why it’s so important to have a firm knowledge of credit and borrowing before you take out any type of loan.

-Here’s a break down some of the key things we talked about in this episode, with some additional resources so you can know your stuff before you get out your next loan.
+Here’s a breakdown of some of the key things we talked about in this episode, with some additional resources so you can know your stuff before you get out of your next loan.

 Key Things to Know About Credit Scores

 - Credit scores can range from 300-900.
 Just like a letter grade, the higher your score the better you are (though it’s uncommon to actually achieve a perfect 900).

 - The average credit score amongst Canadians is 749.

 - Even if you have a “bad” credit score, you can improve with a few simple changes.

 - Simple changes to improve your credit score include making consistent payments on your credit cards and bills and not always hitting the top end of your credit card limit.

 - Your credit score can update as soon as the next day.

 - Does It Hurt My Credit When I Check My Rate or Score?